PokerStars Big Game

 The PokerStars Big Game, also known as the PokerStars.net Big Game or simply the Big Game, was a poker television program sponsored by Pokerstars.net originally airing on Fox Network.
 The program had a tie-in to the Pokerstars North American Poker Tour (NAPT), which was shut down by the U.S. Attorney's Office for the Southern District of New York after the second season had been filmed in 2011.
 The PokerStars.net Big Game did not return after the second season.
+In October 2023, it was announced the show would return with the loose cannon being staked $50,000.
+The new show premiered on YouTube on May 11, 2024, as The Big Game on Tour.

 Format

-The Big Game pits an amateur, known as the "loose cannon," who plays 150 hands of no limit Texas hold 'em poker against five other players, each of whom stake their own money.
-These five players are mostly professionals, although well-heeled amateurs also play occasionally.
+The Big Game pits an amateur, known as the "loose cannon," who plays 150 hands of no limit Texas hold 'em poker, against five other players, each of whom stake their own money.
+These five players are mostly professionals, although wealthier amateurs also play occasionally.
 The game was advertised to consist of thirty hands per day over the course of five weekdays; however, by observing the players and host's clothing it is clear that each "week" was shot in a single session over the course of one day.

 To become a contestant, the would-be loose cannon must be a citizen of the United States or Canada.
 He or she must first make it through three free qualifying rounds on PokerStars.net, placing in the top 300 in a daily tournament, then in the top 1000 on Saturday, and finally in the top 200 on Sunday.
 The remaining 200 send in video auditions, from which the producers select the contestant for the week.

 The loose cannons are each staked $100,000 and keep all winnings in excess of this initial amount.
 To prevent the loose cannon from simply going "all in" (betting everything) immediately, betting is pot limit before the flop and no limit after the flop.
 The minimum buy-in for the other players is $100,000 and the maximum is $500,000.
 They may rebuy up to $500,000.
 The blinds are $200/$400 with a $100 ante which is paid for all players by the player on the designated dealer "button".

 The highest-earning loose cannon at the end of the season wins an additional prize, a North American Poker Tour (NAPT) "passport" valued at $50,000, consisting of entry fees and expenses for various NAPT tournaments.
 In season one, if a loose cannon had a profit after 150 hands, they had the option of returning the next week for a chance to further increase their winnings.

-Among the professionals who played were Doyle Brunson, Phil Hellmuth, Joe Hachem, Tony G, Antonio Esfandiari, Chau Giang, Todd Brunson, Barry Greenstein, Daniel Negreanu, Phil Laak, Jason Mercier, Joe Cada, Scott Seiver, Vanessa Rousso, and Daniel Alaei.
+Among the professionals who played were Doyle Brunson, Phil Hellmuth, Joe Hachem, Tony G, Antonio Esfandiari, Chau Giang, Todd Brunson, Barry Greenstein, Daniel Negreanu, Phil Laak, Jason Mercier, Joe Cada, Scott Seiver, Vanessa Rousso, Isaac Haxton, Justin Bonomo and Daniel Alaei.
 Most (but not all) of the professionals were sponsored by Pokerstars.